hknutzen/Netspoc/technical.markdown

 ### Linking aggregates

 Users may use the keyword `any` to define aggregates.
-Aggregates refer to a set of networks and can be used as source or destination in rules.
-Internally, aggregates are therefore represented by network objects with an `is_aggregate` flag set.
+Aggregates refer to a set of IP addresses inside a zone and can be used as source or destination in rules.
+Internally, aggregates are represented by network objects with an `is_aggregate` flag set.
 Aggregates include either all networks of a zone cluster or, if a specific IP mask is defined, just those networks of the zone cluster matching the aggregates IP mask.
 The zone cluster an aggregate refers to is specified by its link network, which is a network inside the cluster.

     any:aggregate1 = {link = network:networkA;}
     any:aggregate2 = {link = network:networkB; ip = 10.2.3.0/24;}